stefonarch/LXQt-Wayland-files/README.md

 [Source](https://github.com/hyprwm/Hyprlasettingsnd#readme), [Wiki](https://wiki.hyprland.org/Configuring/Basic-Config/)

-#### Pro

 Nice window effects like dim inactive, fading and other animations, opacity, desktop change gesture (3 finger swipe).

-#### Contro

-Needs many window rules, some windows (like "save, discard, close" when closing unsaved texts) need manual resizing (mod + right mouse button + drag) to see all. lxqt-runner cannot resize it's window.
-Tray menus open below windows, windows on the right open submenu on the left and will lose focus.
+LXQt-panel doesn't preserve space and windows go under it.
+Usable LXQt components are `lxqt-session`,`-powermanagement`,`-policykit`, `-runner`, `-config`, `-notificationd`.

 ## Panels

 ### lxqt-panel

 `lxqt-panel` can be started if no "Desktop switcher" is present in its configuration file.
 Positioning, taskbar and some few other plugins do not work automatically For a working configuration with replacement for kbindicator see  `lxqt-wayland/panel.conf`, add a window rule for placing at top, other positions are not usable atm.
+Usable only in sway and wayfire.

 ### Yatbfw